NikitaSharma15/Diabetes-Prediction-Using-ML/README.md

 us to use the glucose for energy.
 High blood glucose produces the symptoms of frequent urination, increased thirst, and increased hunger.

+FASTING BLOOD SUGAR LEVELS :
+● < 100 (up to 99) mg/dL - Normal
+● Between from 100-125 mg/dL - Prediabetes
+● > 126 mg/dL(or above) - Diabetes.

+AFTER FOODING BLOOD SUGAR LEVELS :
+● After two hours, < 140 mg/dL - Healthy
+● Between from 140-199 mg/dL - Prediabetes
+● After two hours, > 200 mg/dL(or above) -
+Unhealthy or Diabetes.

+Machine learning algorithms were analyzed using
+Pima Indian diabetes dataset..They include the Logistic Regression, Decision Tree, & Random Forest algorithms and the Logistic Algorithm turned out to be the most effective one in all other Algorithms in the study’s dataset.